AndrewVaala/Cacao-Analysis-Power-BI-Dashboard/README.md

 * Visualization & Reporting: Presenting findings in a clear and actionable format.

-* Critical Thinking & Problem-Solving: Identifying key trends and opportunities.
+* Critical Thinking & Problem Solving: Identifying key trends and opportunities in the chocolate market.

 # Data_Processing
 **Data Transformation**

 Removed duplicate records to ensure unique entries for each chocolate bar.
 Eliminated rows with missing or invalid ratings, cocoa percentages, or company names.
 Standardized inconsistent text formats (e.g., trimming spaces, correcting spelling errors in company or bean origin names).